 In many situations the impact of measurement uncertainty on the test statistic may be negligible compared to its sampling uncertainty.
 In that case it will therefore have a negligible impact on the operating characteristics of the sampling plan and need not be taken into account in the assessment.

 Other things being equal, a high measurement uncertainty will increase either the producers risk (high rate of rejection of compliant products in quality control may make trade uneconomic) or the consumers risk (high probability of acceptance of non compliant products may affect consumer protection) and possibly both.

+{Jamaica: Agree with New Zealand and Hungary.
+The statement regarding use of measurement uncertainty as a basis of rejecting a value is misleading.
+Additionally, the acceptable confidence level should be agreed on between the trading countries prior to commencement of trade so as to avoid subsequent disputes.
+We also share Hungary's concern that a large expanded uncertainty could result in a sample being rejected, particularly if sampling uncertainty is taken into account.

 [Canada: Guidelines on uncertainty from CCPR, CAC/GL 59-2006, Sections 5.1 and 5.2 deal with the use of uncertainty, particularly in decision making.
 The last paragraph of 5.2 illustrates that MU has implications for both importer and exporter that each should consider.
 It may be important to state this point and cite this document.]